best travel gifts

 34. Luggage Tags

-Easily spot your luggage with these colorful luggage tags.
+It’s easy to spot our luggage with colorful luggage tags.

 35. Sleep Mask

 A good sleep mask is essential for sleeping on the go.
-This one is molded to better block out the light.
+I own several sleep masks, and I prefer the ones that are molded around the eyes.
+They block out the light a lot better.

 36. Collapsable Mug

-This mug collapses flat so it’s easy to pack in your purse or backpack.
+This type of mug collapses flat so it’s easy to pack in a purse or backpack.
 It’s an environmentally friendly way to drink tea, coffee, and other beverages.

 37. Portable Luggage Scale

 If your luggage is too heavy, you’ll probably face an additional charge from your airline.
 But once you’re at the airport, it’s such a hassle to try to re-arrange luggage.
-This portable luggage scale will let you estimate your luggage’s weight ahead of time.
+(This happened to us one time in Australia and we ended up having to pay another $100 in fees!)
+As portable luggage scale will let you estimate your luggage’s weight ahead of time.

 38. Facial Mask